 Measures of the cost of services do not define complexity well, but dollars do provide a follow-up path.
 Unlike previous decades, substantial increases in information flow to measure success and failure provide benefits.
 The process of evidence-based, outcome-driven and measurable performance practice is well understood in public and private planning offices.
 One of the most important discoveries of expanded data management capacity is traditional problem discovery, defining, and solving processes no longer work very well.
 It is now much more useful with data crunching techniques to examine precise changes in system conditions.
 The framework condition “A” becomes condition “B” using appropriate time intervals.

-The benefit of this new sensitivity to system conditions changes facilitates a relatively rapid regulatory solution.
-The “City Conditions” should reflect the investments required and deployed.
+The benefit of this new sensitivity to system conditions changes and facilitates a relatively rapid regulatory solution.
+The “City Conditions” should reflect the investments required and minus the amount deployed by day, month, and year.
 When objectives are met quickly, the tasks involved are more easily mandated by law to achieve a timely response.
-These activities will become subservient to ongoing system evaluations as the pace of new stable measures are set, and objectives are met.
+Understanding system conditions leads to system change.
+These activities will become subservient to ongoing system evaluations as the pace of new stable measures is set, and objectives are met.
 All of this is coming, and it is well on the way.